xCuri0/ReBarUEFI/README.md

 #### Working patches
 * <4GB BAR size limit removal
 * <16GB BAR size limit removal
-* Increase MMIO space from 16GB to full usage of 64GB range (Ivy Bridge) (may require DSDT modification so commented by default)
+* Increase MMIO space from 16GB to full usage of 64GB range (Ivy Bridge) (may require DSDT modification so commented by default).
+See wiki page [DSDT Patching](https://github.com/xCuri0/ReBarUEFI/wiki/DSDT-Patching) for more information.

 #### ASUS no boot after patching
 Using UEFIPatch can cause issues with the 16 byte aligned modules in ASUS firmwares (see UEFITool [bug #231](https://github.com/LongSoft/UEFITool/issues/231)).